Interviews

 Joan Semmel, Hold, 1972, oil on canvas, 72 × 108 in.
 (182.88 x274.32 cm), Courtesy Alexander Gray Associates, New York, © 2023 Joan Semmel / Artists Rights Society (ARS), New York, © ADAGP, Paris

-EG: If we imagine a kind of fusion of your different topics linked to eroticism and sensuality, could you today realise your Erotic Paintings using older models?
+EG: If we imagine a kind of fusion between your differing themes linked to eroticism/sensuality and then the ageing body, could you conceive of revisiting the Erotic Paintings using older models today?

 JS: I don’t know what it looks like; I haven’t watched old people making love [laughs]!
 I think it would be difficult; we are so used to thinking of sexuality as being removed from the aged body.
 What would I be accomplishing in doing that?
 Giving people, or even myself, permission to be sexual?
 I didn’t want the male body to be a fetish object.
 There would be a parallel reason in the fact of being not interested in representing the ageing body having sex.
 I don’t want the older body to be fetishised either.
 The confronting of ageing and of all that it implies is always about the confronting of death, which is the contrary to the confronting of life, what sex is.
 I wouldn’t represent ageing dealing with sexuality because there are other issues in the understanding of the finality of life.